nerc-esces/python-advanced-esces/_episodes/10-dask.md

 ~~~
 ssh-keygen #MAKE SURE YOU SET A PASSPHRASE
 cat ~/.ssh/id_rsa.pub >> ~/.ssh/authorized_keys
-ssh -R 8787:localhost:8787 login-02.jasmin.ac.uk
+ssh -R 8788:localhost:8787 login-02.jasmin.ac.uk
 ~~~
 {: .language-bash}

 Port 8787 might not be the port your Dask cluster is using, make sure the first 8787 is the number your Dask cluster is running on.
-If anybody else is doing this then port 8787 on login-02 might be in use, change the second 8787 to something else to match.
-Now connect an SSH tunnel from your computer to Jasmin login-02 and forward port 8787 back to your computer, if you changed 8787 to something else in the previous step then use the same number here in both cases.
+If anybody else is doing this then port 8788 on login-02 might be in use, change the second 8788 to something else to match.
+Now connect an SSH tunnel from your computer to Jasmin login-02 and forward port 8788 back to your computer where it will be presented as port 8789.

 ~~~
-ssh -L 8787:localhost:8787 login-02.jasmin.ac.uk
+ssh -L 8789:localhost:8788 login-02.jasmin.ac.uk
 ~~~
 {: .language-bash}

-Open your web browser to http://127.0.0.1:8787 and you will see your Dask cluster page.
+Open your web browser to http://127.0.0.1:8789 and you will see your Dask cluster page.
 Note that you have just exposed this to anybody else with JASMIN access and there is no password on it.

 # Dask Arrays